richardalligier/prc/README.md

 ### Features Extracted from the trajectories
 One difficulty to extract features from trajectories is that a given feature should represent the same concept from one trajectory to an other, a concept hopefully related to the TOW.
 #### Features for the climbing Phase (`correct_dates.py`)
-Here, trajectories are "aligned" by considering altitude slices: we expect that the ROCD taken between 10500ft and 11500ft from one flight, capturing the concept "climbing performance at 10000ft", regardless when it happens during the flight.
-We do this for 48 slices of 1000ft height, starting from [-500ft,500ft] to [46500ft,47500ft].
-Considering points inside a given slice, we compute our features whihch would simply statistics on points in this slice:
+Here, trajectories are "aligned" by considering altitude slices: for instance we compute a feature for the observed ROCD between 10500ft and 11500ft, capturing the concept "climbing performance at 10000ft" hopefully.
+Of course, this climbing segment can happen later in some flights, changing its "nominal" value.
+We hope capturing this by adding a temporal feature for the slice.
+We compute all these for 48 slices of 1000ft height, starting from [-500ft,500ft] to [46500ft,47500ft].
+In details, considering points inside a given slice, we compute our features by doing statistics on points in this slice:
 - $\mathrm{Cardinal}\left(\mathrm{slice}\right)$ - number of points in the slice
 - $\mathrm{median}_{\mathrm{i}\in\mathrm{slice}}~\mathrm{ROCD}_i$
 - $max_j ROCD_j - min_i ROCD_i$